SoporificDreamer/Javascript_Projects/Webscraper/Readme.md

 ## This is just a plain Readme..
-## But I have some stuff here that needs to be remembered

 1. In the .gitignore I have excluded the node_modules, what this means is:
 2. The necessary packages to run the program i.e. cheerio, express and request are missing,